BoldBigflank/js13k-2023/README.md

 * Runs google closure compiler on your code
 * Runs Roadroller on the closure minified code
 * Replaces your `index.html` with only a script tag and the roadroller'd JS
-* Places this `index.html` file in the folder `dist/super-minified` along with any other assets from the `static-assets` folder
+* Places this `index.html` file in the folder `dist-minified` along with any other assets from the `static-assets` folder
-* Zips everything up and places it in `dist/super-minified/index.zip`
+* Zips everything up and places it in `dist-minified/index.zip`

 So when you complete your build you end up with the following structure in your dist folder:
 ```